davatorium/rofi/doc/rofi-manpage.markdown

 `-hlfg-urgent`

-  Set the foreground text color (X11 named color or hex #rrggbb) for the highlighted item in the menu.
+  Set foreground text color for the highlighted item in the menu.

       rofi -hlfg "#ffffff"